Hydrovolter/ext-vscode-presence/README.md

 # VS Code Presence Extension

-This Visual Studio Code extension fetches workspace information and sends it to a public API.
-It is designed to integrate with external services by providing real-time updates about your current workspace (for example, [my portfolio](https://hydrovolter.com))
+A Visual Studio Code extension that fetches workspace information and sends it to a public API.
+Designed to integrate with external services by providing real-time updates about your current workspace (for example, [my portfolio](https://hydrovolter.com))

 ## Features